Education and Outreach

 Aquarium Project Update

-It was another successful year at Central Middle School in Superior and Northwestern Middle School in Maple.
+It was another successful year at the Senior High School in Superior and the Northwestern Middle School in Maple.
 Survival of lake trout at both schools was excellent.
 Club members Dennis Pratt and Dennis Smet gave presentations and entertained informative discussions about trout ecology and management in both schools in early March.

 Aquarium Project Video